mlaude1/book-frontend/README.md

 - **scroll effect happening too many times** \
 When adding in the scroll effect, there was initially a bug where the books would continue to fade in while scrolling up and down.
 This was a bit disorienting as a user, as it made the book list not feel solid on the page.
 After reading the documentation, I discovered a `triggerOnce` attribute that ensures the animation only happens on the first scroll reveal.
 This fixed the problem and made the list feel more sturdy on the page.

+- **search filter seems broken** \
+There was a brief moment where typing a few letters into the search filter would cause the app to crash.
+My initial thought was that there must have been an accidental typo in one of the last commits.
+The peculiar thing, however, was that I was getting the error on a committed version where it was working before; the code hadn't been updated yet.
+I thought - _How is this possible?_ Turns out, it was a backend issue.
+A book was added without a value for 'author', so that's why the search filter was returning an undefined error.
+This book was deleted and the search filter worked normally.